rhinoman/wikifeat/README.md

 Documentation
 -------------

 Please see the [Wikifeat](https://www.wikifeat.com) website for more information and documentation.
-Documentation is also a work in progress :)
+Documentation is also a work in progress.

 Contributing
 ------------